juxor/afaq/markdown/biblio.md

 Schorske, C., **German Social Democracy, 1905-1917**, Cambridge, Mass., 1955.

-Schulkind, Eugene (Ed.), **The Paris Commune of 1871: The View from the Left**, Jonathan Cape, London, 1972.
+Schulkind, Eugene (ed.), **The Paris Commune of 1871: The View from the Left**, Jonathan Cape, London, 1972.

 Schumacher, E.F., **Small is Beautiful: A Study of Economics as if people